 Then we will move farther up the valley to the picturesque village of Kibber, part of the Kibber Wildlife Sanctuary.
 The expanses of beautiful landscapes and immeasurable beauty of the snowy mountains make this place a haven for nature-lovers and photographers alike.
 Later we will visit Chicham Bridge(Asia’s highest bridge) at a height of 13596 feet and Chicham village.

-Today we will visit Hikkim – the highest post office in the world at a height of 14567 feet.
+Later in the day, we will visit Hikkim – the highest post office in the world at a height of 14567 feet.
 What’s interesting is that the post office is actually the home of a local resident.
 We’ll then move towards Komic – one of the highest villages in the world at 4600 meters connected by a motorable road and Langza – said to the most beautiful village in Spiti valley and has the famous Buddha statue.

 Hotel and Night stay in Kalpa.

-Post breakfast, we drive for Shimla from Kalpa with a bag of delightful memories and exciting stories to recount.
+Post breakfast, we will start our drive for Shimla from Kalpa with a bag of delightful memories and exciting stories to recount.

 Once we reach Shimla, we take the overnight Volvo bus from there to Delhi.